-You’ve finally arrived in Mission Beach, signed up for your surf lessons with Mission Beach Surfing School and now what?
+You’ve finally arrived in Mission Beach, signed up with San Diego private surf lessons at Mission Beach Surfing School and now what?
 What’s next?
 This blog is simply going to give you all of our recommendations for activities, restaurants and more in Mission Beach.

 Depending on the age groups in your party a few activities may intrigue some more than others.
 Let’s start off with food.
 For breakfast, our ultimate favorite would definitely be The Mission.
 The Mission specializes in simple, healthy, tasty food with a whimsical edge and a focus on an artful presentation at an affordable price.

 For all those not too concerned about their waistline.
 You need to try the french toast and/or pancakes.
 They are to die for.
 And if you’re one of those health conscious people I recommend taking a cheat day.
 Because once you finish up with that cheat meal you can walk out of the restaurant.
 Walk right over to Cheap Rentals and ride a bike up and down the Mission Beach Boardwalk.
 This is easily one of our top recommendations for a leisure activity that surely will not disappoint.

 During the summer the boardwalk can get a bit busier but is still equally inviting.
 Rent a couple beach cruisers and just enjoy the ocean breeze and sunshine while working off a few pieces of french toast.
 Once you’re hungry again we have two places.
 We think you should check out for lunch.
 Rubicon Deli and Miss B’s Coconut Club.
 Rubicon Deli is known for its health consciousness and California grown produce.
 Sandwiches that are bigger than your forearm also bring customers from all over the world.